beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 # Defs unification

-Unit defs (i.e. `/units/*.lua`) and `UnitDefs` (in wupgets) referring to the same thing under different names and sometimes even different units has always been a point of confusion.
+Unit defs (i.e. `/units/*.lua`) and `UnitDefs` (in wupgets) referring to the same thing under different names and sometimes even different units of measurement has always been a point of confusion.
-Some of this has been allieviated, with a unified name being available for many mismatched keys.
+Some of this has been alleviated, with a unified name being available for many mismatched keys.
 Usually it's one already existing on either "side" of the divide.

 ## New def keys
 The following unit def keys now accept the same spelling as the ones exposed via `UnitDefs`.